BetonQuest/BetonQuest/docs/index.md

     === "Kebs"
         I’ve never seen a plugin like BetonQuest before.
 It can be challenging at first but once you get an hang of it you can’t live without it.

-        It’s crazy that with this plugin and some integrations you could almost do anything that comes to your mind and not only speaking about Quests but Systems and Mechanics aswell like working GUIs and much more.
+        It’s crazy that with this plugin and some integrations you can almost do anything that comes to your mind and not only speaking about quests but systems and mechanics as well like working GUIs and much more.

         I’ve been addicted to this plugin since 2020 and once i discovered it my entire server creation experience changed.